 Amanda: Google images!
 Google reviews!
 Word of mouth!
 I booked the location a week after we made the call to have the wedding in Greece.
 I literally googled “best restaurant in Paros”, jumped on the phone to a few restaurants for some quotes, and then booked the one that fit our style and budget.
 Google Street View was also a huge help to see what the venue looked like from the outside.
 I also scanned the venue all over Instagram, checking hashtags, location tags, and the page's tagged images.
 I found the photographer and videographer through talking to a friend who’d recently been to a wedding in Greece—it was almost too easy.

-We had a wedding planner on the ground, but if I could have my time again, I’d only use their services to set up the space on the day and help organise logistics.
+We had a wedding planner on the ground, but if I could have my time again, I’d only use their services to set up the space on the day and help organize logistics.
 My mum ended up hustling and pulling together most of the details.

 Jason: When you know what you like, it’s pretty easy to jump on email and request quotes—we didn’t see value in a wedding planner doing this for us, and actually found the big important vendors (location, photographer) ourselves.
 The wedding planner’s quotes always came in a little more than what we expected.